 Jewish Book Club

-2nd Tuesday of each month, 12 noon
+Meetings: Second Tuesday of the month, at noon

 Discuss selected Jewish fiction and biographies in a conversational setting.
 Hour-long meetings are lively and informative.
 Contact Evelyn Pockrass, Librarian at [email protected], for details about specific dates and books.